allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 Knowing that, we had a simple requirement.
 Streamline creation of Cloud infrastructure that is needed to analyse and process large volumes of data.

-This coin had two sides.
-We had to come up with a standard set of tools, permissions and practices that should be common among most data analytics teams.
-We needed to create an architecture that would support any present and future needs.
+To assure eager adoption.
+We needed to establish a set of standard tools, permissions, and practices that would be widely used among data analytics teams, and so we created an architecture that would support any current or future needs.

 ## The Solution

 The solutions consists of four components:
-- The DSL
+- DSL
-- The Terraform modules
+- Terraform modules
-- The Artifact
+- Artifact
-- The runtime
+- Runtime

 ### DSL

-We created a simple Domain Specific Language that aims at hiding any Cloud provider under some common conventions.
+We created a simple Domain Specific Language that aims at hiding any Cloud provider under common conventions.
 This is what our production configuration looks like:
 ```yaml
 infrastructure:
   gcp: